Skip to main content

 Adult cats will yowl loudly, scratch, and bite you if they need to get out from underneath you.
 Additionally, cats are lighter sleepers than humans.
 If you start tossing and turning, your cat will likely get out of the way before you roll onto them.
 However, kittens are smaller and less capable of protecting themselves.
 If you have a young cat or kitten, they should sleep above the covers to be safe.

-The other concern cat owners sometimes have when cats sleep under blankets is that they may not be getting enough air.
+The other concern cat owners sometimes have when cats sleep under blankets is that they may not be getting sufficient air.
 Blankets are permeable, though, and will let in enough air for your cat to breathe comfortably.
 If you have multiple blankets on your bed and are worried that it may be too thick, remember that the blankets are not sealed to the bed!
 There are plenty of small gaps for air to circulate.

 There are many potential reasons why your cat curls up under your sheets.
 When figuring out how to make him stop, it’s important to determine what’s causing him to do this.
 Observe your cat carefully and consider any recent changes that may have occurred just before you noticed this behavior.
-You may need to get creative, but with some persistence and patience, you should be able to reduce the amount of time your cat spends in your bed by encouraging him to bunk down elsewhere.
+You might need to get creative, but with some persistence and patience, you should be able to reduce the amount of time your cat spends in your bed by encouraging him to bunk down elsewhere.

 Paige Cerulli